rum-archive/rum-archive/src/blog/2023-11-01-rum-archive-insights.md

 <img src="/blog/2023-11-01-rum-archive-insights/timeseries-of-mobile-os.svg" alt="Mobile OS" class="box mx-auto" />

-The results for Mobile confirm the bias towards richer countries I mentioned above: iOS is very dominant, representing over 60% of all mobile page loads, leaving Android behind at about 35%.
+The results for Mobile confirm the bias towards richer countries I mentioned above: iPhones running iOS are very dominant, representing over 60% of all mobile page loads, leaving Android behind at about 35%.
 Other mobile Operating Systems didn't manage to get over 1% market share and are not shown in the diagram.

 Again though, this does not mean you should disregard Android and focus all efforts on iOS: in some countries, there are definitely more Android users and you should use your own RUM data to identify who your end users are.